Love: The Heart of Goodness

 • If someone gets an opportunity that you wanted, can you rejoice and encourage them?

-Sometimes agape love is called sacrificial love, which I have come to see is a bad translation.
+Sometimes agape love is called sacrificial love, which I have come to see as poor phrasing.
 First it can convene a sense that this sort of love necessitates pain.
 Second, some people perceive this as diminishing the value of the loved person, or places the lover in a superior position.
 I don’t like the term because a sacrifice isn’t involve at all, love is operating on a completely different plane.
 The “sacrifice” is merely temporal or material things, existing in “chronos” time.
 The joy of seeing the person flourish is operating in the realm of eternity, or “kairos” time.
 Imagine being offered the best experience of your life for a $1 fee, or even $1000.
 Is that fee a sacrifice?
 Jim Elliot aptly remarked, “He is no fool who gives what he cannot keep to gain what he cannot lose.”

 As a new convert to Christianity I had a vision that God poured love into my heart, and that my job was to let His love flow through me to touch others.
 My breath prayer for many years has been “Lord so fill me with your love that it overflows onto others”